Hello everyone and welcome to A Word A Day!

 The purpose of “A Word A Day” is to help you make the transition from employee to entrepreneur, adjust your mentality, gain confidence and make the first steps towards entrepreneurship.

 This community is for YOU, curious and hard-working employee, if you want a change and feel that life is more than a daily job.
 You want to start your own business but you don’t know how.
-And you stay there, alone with your many questions, in an environment of corporate employees, who have never travel down the entrepreneurial path.
+And you stay there, alone with your many questions, in an environment of corporate employees, who have never traveled down the entrepreneurial path.

 And this is how you need to start this new journey: with a word a day.
 Like when you learn foreign languages and you challenge yourself to memorize at least a word per day.
 To influence your mindset, you need a brand-new arsenal of vocabulary: the vocabulary of success.